 Banyan Tree Holdings Limited (BTH), a listed company in the Singapore Exchange, is a leading, international hospitality brand that manages and develops premium resorts, hotels and spas.
-It is a major shareholder which directly and indirectly holds 86.3 percent in aggregate of the total issued and paid-up shares of the Company.
-BTH is also a major shareholder holding (both directly and indirectly) more than 10 percent of the shares in several subsidiaries and one associate of the Company.
+It is a major shareholder indirectly holds 86.3 percent of the total issued and paid-up shares of the Company.
+BTH is also a major shareholder holding indirectly more than 10 percent of the shares in several subsidiaries and one associate of the Company.